vi-ctorivanov/SQLSeal-Charts-Examples/README.md

 ## Notes

-This vault has last been validated as working on: `September 29th, 2025`.
+This vault has last been validated as working on: `November 29th, 2025`.
 Updates past this date may affect its intended performance or functionality.

 The values in the `.csv` files are random and for demonstration purposes only.